yuqiii-wang/KnowledgeNotes/fundamental_computer/compilation_principles/executable_elf.md

 * .interp

 The path name of a program interpreter.
+Use `readelf -l <your-elf-binary>` to find the interpreter.

 * .rodata, .rodata1